8 Production LLM Serving Systems

 Load balancing across replicas

-When you scale out with data parallelism – running multiple identical copies of the same model – you need a load balancer that understands LLM workload characteristics.
+When you scale out with data parallelism — running multiple identical copies of the same model — you need a load balancer that understands LLM workload characteristics.
 Naive round-robin doesn’t work well because requests vary enormously in cost.
 A request with a 10,000-token prompt and 2,000-token output takes orders of magnitude more resources than a 100-token prompt with a 50-token output.
 Load balancers that account for estimated request cost (based on input length and expected output length) distribute work more evenly.
+They can be tuned not only to improve median metrics but also to reduce tail latencies, thereby maximizing goodput.

 Disaggregated prefill at fleet level